ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 The per stem fraction absorbed gives the fraction of the canopy top incident light absorbed by stem leaf area for each cohort in each layer.

-Critically these values **do not** assume any steam leaf area is actually present in the layer.
+Critically these values **do not** assume any stem leaf area is actually present in the layer.
 They are what the leaves **could achieve** if present and so need to be multiplied by stem leaf area to give actual absorbance.